Aaaaa-h me hearties! Looking for a great summer theme for your kids? Why not have a go at a Pirate Teaching Theme? They will love it!

 After they have made their pirate maps for their Pirate Teaching Theme you could suggest the dip their maps in cold tea.
 This will make them look old and more authentic!
 Allow them to dry and use in your pirate display.

-Most of these books are available on Amazon for you to buy as well as browse before you buy!
+All of these books [except the last one] are available on Amazon for you to buy, as well as browse before you buy!
+Just click on the title and it's yours!

 A pirate flag for your Pirate Teaching Theme is a must!